nschloe/matlab-guidelines/main.md

 </caption>

-### Usage of brackets - 🚿🚿
+### Usage of brackets 🚿🚿

 Of course, there is a clearly defined operator precedence list in MATLAB (see table~\ref{table:operator-precedence}) that makes sure that for every MATLAB expression, involving any unary or binary operator, there is a unique way of evaluation.
-It is quite natural to remember that MATLAB treats multiplication (\lstinline!*!) before addition (\lstinline!+!), but things may get less intuitive when it comes to logical operators, or a mix of numerical and logical ones (although this case is admittedly very rare).
+It is quite natural to remember that MATLAB treats multiplication (`*`) before addition (`+`), but things may get less intuitive when it comes to logical operators, or a mix of numerical and logical ones (although this case is admittedly very rare).

 Of course one can always look those up (see table~\ref{table:operator-precedence}), but to save the work one could equally